Cerazette contraceptive pill available to buy online from Dr Fox pharmacy.

-How to buy Cerazette pill online
+How to order Cerazette online for UK delivery:

 - Read important medical information about contraceptive pills

 - Answer medical questions to check for eligibility

 Once completed patients choose treatment, register details, and pay online.
 A doctor will review your order and issue the prescription electronically to our pharmacy.
 Medicine is then delivered direct to you.

 Cerazette is a mini contraceptive pill (progesterone only) and should be taken regularly every day at the same time of day (without any breaks through the cycle).

 Dr Fox charges a small prescription fee per order.

 If you have your own private paper prescription please post to our pharmacy (details).

 Cerazette contraceptive pill is prescription only medicine.
 You are required to answer medical questions before completing an order.
 A doctor will review your information and issue a prescription online to our pharmacy.